mdvanes/homeremote/README.md

 Publishing:

 1. Merge changes to main branch
-2. Tag with GitHub UI or with `git tag -a v3.0.0 -m "publish version 3.0.0"` and push
+2. Tag with GitHub UI or with `git tag -a v3.0.0 -m "publish version 3.0.0"` and push `git push --tags`
 3. Wait for CI to finish, and all tests are OK
 4. On dev machine, build image with correct version: `docker build -t mdworld/homeremote:3.0.0 .` (on mac `docker build --build-arg INSTALL_TIMEOUT="--network-timeout 1000000" -t mdworld/homeremote:3.0.0 .`)
 5. On dev machine, push image to registry: